 Cubital Tunnel Syndrome

 Other parts of your body are also affected by technology.
 Elbows also bear the brunt of repetitive use.
-Common actions that affect the elbow include:
+Specific actions affect the joint, including:

 - Holding your phone to your ear.